 50 30 characters for your app name with the launch of iOS 11.
 Since your app name now appears for each Apple device on the App Store we recommend using as many of those characters as possible.

 Our platform instantly shows you how many of those characters you have used.

 Once you have a list of juicy keywords that you want to target, it is important to choose the top one or two that are the most descriptive and use them in your app’s name.
+In iOS 11 since Apple reduced the number of characters for the app name from 50 to 30, now you should pay even more attention to keyword optimization.
 You want to do this because keywords in your app name will be ranked higher than keywords in your keyword list.

 When to Choose Branding Over ASO